Alexandrov geometry: foundations: Velocity of curves

 \begin{thm}{Definition} Let $\spc{X}$ be a metric space and $\alpha\:\II\to \spc{X}$ be a curve.

-For $t_0\in\II$, if $\alpha^+(t_0)$ or $\alpha^-(t_0)$ or both are defined, we say correspondingly that $\alpha$ is \emph{right} or \emph{left} or \emph{both-sided differentiable} at $t_0$.
-In the exceptional cases where $t_0$ is the left (respectively right) end of $\II$, $\alpha$ is by definition left (respectively right) differentiable at $t_0$. \end{thm}
+For $t_0\in\II$, if $\alpha^+(t_0)$ or $\alpha^-(t_0)$ or both are defined, we say respectively that $\alpha$ is \emph{right} or \emph{left} or \emph{both-sided differentiable} at $t_0$.
+In the exceptional cases where $t_0$ is the left (respectively right) end of $\II$, $\alpha$ is by definition left (respectively right) differentiable at $t_0$.